Run1e/AHK-Object-Oriented-GUIs/docs/documentation.rst

      :param Command: The GuiControl command to perform.
      :param Control: The control instance to apply the command on.
      :param ControlParams: The parameters for the command.

+  .. function:: GetControl(hwnd)

+     Gets a control instance.

+     :param hwnd: hwnd of the control.
+     :return: A control instance, if found.

   .. function:: Margins(x := "", y := "")